 In addition, the Morton City Center neighborhood is unique for having just 3.6% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.1% of America's neighborhoods.

-Also, one of the unique characteristics of the Morton City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.
+Also, the Morton City Center neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.

 More people work in manufacturing and as laborers here in the Morton City Center neighborhood than in 98.5% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.